rm-hull/rg-matrix/README.md

 # rg-matrix
 A Raspberry Pi daemon to drive a 32x16 red/green LED matrix.
+These things arrive as a kit, so some careful surface mount soldering skills are needed.

 ![Image of LED Matrix](images/s-l1600.jpg)